 They have improved the user interface to match with iPadOS 14.
 When creating a new notebook now, you’re prompted to choose whether you want to create a New Page or New freeform page.
 It’s good to define your motives right from the start.
-Long-pressing your document now gives you options to take actions on them:
+Long-pressing your document now gives you options to:

 - Export as text, HTML, PDF or Word.

 And for your collections only Edit or Delete.

 This is certainly a significant update from Nebo, certainly.
 Those with iPads with no Apple Pencil support can finally use this amazing handwriting recognition app.
 At first, we thought Scribble would put Nebo out of business, but it doesn’t seem to be happening.
 Who else prefers Nebo to Scribble?

 MyScript released Nebo 3.0 on December 10th last year.
 We ended 2020 with a ‘new visual identity for Nebo‘.
 Our developers improved the app’s user interface and updated the logo.
 They also changed the text font in the app to improve its readability.

 Version 3.0 also introduced a PDF Pack in their Nebo Store that lets us import PDFs into the app.
 At the time of its release, this feature was incomplete.
 We couldn’t interact with our PDFs in any way, so we waited.